| |

 Hogback Bridge

 The Hogback Bridge wasn’t featured in the movie, but it was mentioned in the novel.
-Working for National Geography Magazin, Robert Kincaid visits and photographs it one morning.
+Working for National Geography Magazin, Robert Kincaid visited and photographed it one morning.
 There was great light for photos.
-But to find more, read a novel, please.
+But to find out more, please read a novel.

-The Hogback Bridge was built in 1884 by Harvey P. Jones and George K. Foster.
-It is 97 feet long.
+The Hogback Bridge, 97 feet long, was built in 1884 by Harvey P. Jones and George K. Foster.
 It was closed to traffic in 1993.

 Hogback Covered Bridge location is: 1879 Hogback Bridge Rd, Winterset, IA 50273